Eyes On El Chete – No Wood Is Safe!

 An Initial Look at the TOPS Knives El Chete

 The line between choppers, meat cleavers and machetes has been blurred before; now it’s happened again, and we like it.
-A TOPS Knives El Chete recently arrive at Breach-Bang-Clear’s sincerely polite and waffle-loving Canadian TOC, and we can confidently say that no wood is safe from us!
+A TOPS Knives El Chete recently arrived at Breach-Bang-Clear’s sincerely polite and waffle-loving Canadian TOC, and we can confidently say that no wood is safe from us!

 That’s what she said.